amaranth-lang/amaranth/docs/glossary.rst

 .. _Logic synthesis:

  **Logic synthesis**
-  The process of translating a high-level logic definition to lower-level flip-flops and logic gates.
+  The process of translating a high-level logic definition to lower-level :ref:`flip-flops<Flip-flop>` and :ref:`logic gates<Logic gate>`.

-  To achieve this, high-level language, written in a program like Python, is translated to lower-level register transfer level (:ref:`RTL<RTL>`) to simulate the behaviour of the circuit for testing.
+  To achieve this, high-level code, written in a program like Python, is translated to register transfer level (:ref:`RTL<RTL>`) to simulate the behaviour of the circuit for testing.

 .. _LUT:

  **LUT (Look up table)**
   An elementary building block of integrated circuits, a LUT defines how combinatorial logic behaves: the output for every combination of inputs.

-  A single input LUT is made up of two flip-flops and a multiplexer.
+  A single input LUT is made up of two :ref:`flip-flops<Flip-flop>` and a :ref:`multiplexer<Multiplexer>`.
 This structure can be expanded into a tree to provide the required capacity.
 The larger the number of multiplexers, the longer the associated propagation delay.

   LUTs can be used to implement an arbitrary logic gate with the same or fewer inputs: a 4-LUT can implement 1, 2, 3, or 4 inputs.
 If five inputs are required, two 4-LUTS can be combined but at the expense of propogation delay.